-In order to capture deformation due to an earthquake, a flight path must be established and data collected in an initial flight before the main shock; hence it is a matter of earthquake forecasting and luck.
-The first such event captured by UAVSAR is the EL Mayor-Cucapah M7.2 earthquake, which occurred in Baja California Norte, Mexico, April 10, 2010, 7 months after data collection along a strip at the southern edge of California (USA) on October 21, 2009.
+In order to capture deformation due to an earthquake, a flight path must be established and data collected in an initial flight before the main shock; hence it is a matter of earthquake forecasting and a degree of luck.
+The first such event captured by UAVSAR is the EL Mayor-Cucapah M7.2 earthquake, which occurred in Baja California Norte, Mexico, April 10, 2010, nearly seven months after data collection along a strip at the southern edge of California (USA) on October 21, 2009.
 UAVSAR was tasked to collect repeat-pass data April 13, 2010, nine days after the April 4 event.
 Although the rupture was in Mexico, the resulting deformation map of the strip across the border reveals surface motion as high as 80 cm away from the radar's point of view.
 [Fig 1a].
-A closer look shows regions of color dislocation, indicating aseismic slip on previously unknown faults, approximately perpendicular to the main rupture.
+A closer look shows regions of offset in the fringe pattern, indicating slip on previously unknown faults, most approximately perpendicular to the main rupture.
 [Fig1b].